Non-English-based programming languages: Citrine

 Localization is the core feature of the Citrine Programming Language.
 Citrine is designed to be translatable to every written human language.
 For instance the West Frisian language version is called Citrine/FY.
 Citrine features localized keywords, localized numbers and localized punctuation.
 Users can translate code files from one language into another using a string-based approach.
 At the time of writing, Citrine supports 111 human languages.
-Support is not limited to well-known languages; all natural human languages are being accepted for inclusion, up to EGIDS-6.
+Support is not limited to well-known languages; all natural human languages up to EGIDS-6 are being accepted for inclusion.

+Hedy

+Hedy is an open-source programming language which was developed for programming education.
+It was designed to be as instructive as possible and as accessible as possible with a few unique features.
+As of September 2024 it supports 47 different languages, meaning its keywords can be typed in any of those.
+It supports languages that do not use the Latin alphabet for their keywords and variable names and it also supports more numbering systems than Arabic numerals, like Eastern Arabic numerals.
+All of these can be used interchangeably.
+The error messages are quite verbose, explaining what is wrong and what might be a fix.

 Scheme

-While Internationalization is not a part of any Scheme standard, the expressiveness and flexibility of the language allows for the addition of internationalization as a library.
+While internationalization is not a part of any Scheme standard, the expressiveness and flexibility of the language allows for the addition of internationalization as a library.
 International Scheme is an open source project to which anyone can contribute a translation.
 Since translations of Scheme can be loaded as libraries, Scheme programs can be multilingual.

 Scratch

 Scratch is a block-based educational language.
 The text of the blocks is translated into many languages, and users can select different translations.
 Unicode characters are supported in variable and list names.
 (Scratch lists are not stored inside variables the way arrays or lists are handled in most languages.
-Variables only store strings, numbers, and, with workarounds, boolean values, while lists are a separate data type that store sequences of these values.)
+Variables only store strings, numbers, and, with workarounds, Boolean values, while lists are a separate data type that store sequences of these values.)
 Projects can be "translated" by simply changing the language of the editor, although this does not translate the variable names.